mizunomu1v1/jp-to-en-naming-magic/README.md

-# jp-to-en-naming-purrfect README
+# jp-to-en-naming-magic README

-This is the README for your extension "jp-to-en-naming-purrfect".
+This is the README for your extension "jp-to-en-naming-magic".
 After writing up a brief description, we recommend including the following sections.

 ## Features